Fisher market: Fisher market with divisible items

+Existence of equilibrium

 When all items in the market are divisible, a CE always exists.
 This can be proved using the famous Sperner's lemma.

 Assume the quantities are normalized so that there is 1 unit per product, and the budgets are normalized so that their sum is 1.
 Also assume that all products are good, i.e., an agent always strictly prefers to have more of each product, if he can afford it.

 Consider the standard simplex with m vertices.
 Each point in this simplex corresponds to a price-vector, where the sum of all prices is 1; hence the price of all goods together is 1.

 In each price-vector p, we can find a demanded set of each agent, then calculate the sum of all demanded sets, then find the total price of this aggregate demand.
 Since the price of each demanded set is at most the agent's budget, and the sum of budgets is at most 1, the price of the aggregate demand is at most 1.
 Hence, for each p, there is at least one product for which the total demand is at most 1.
 Let's call such product an "expensive product" in p.

 Triangulate the m-vertex simplex, and label each triangulation-vertex p with an index of an arbitrary expensive-product in p.
 In each face of the simplex, some products cost 0.
 Since all products are good, the demand of each agent for a product that costs 0 is always 1; hence a product which costs 0 can never be considered expensive.
 Hence, the above labeling satisfies Sperner's boundary condition.